arbll/dofus-key-finder/README.md

 This tool allows you to find decryption keys for dofus1 maps by using only the map's encrypted data.

+You can find an explanation on how this attack works on my [blog](http://arthur.bell.al/blog/breaking-dofus-1.29.1-maps-encryption/).

 ## Installation

 To install this tool, you can download the [last release](https://github.com/Omen-/dofus-key-finder/releases).